 The African nation of The Democratic Republic of the Congo has issued a set of silvered crowns honouring Warriors of the World.
 The one on offer this issue is The Viking, a group of warriors the UK as a nation well knows.
 After all they raided and invaded Britain.
 You have a Viking standing with his axe and shield in his hands and wearing the famous Viking helmet.
 The obverse has the coat of arms for The Congo, a leopard’s face in a shield.
 The denomination is 10 Francs and it was issued in 2010.
 It is struck on silvered copper and is in Proof condition.
 Good value and historically important.

-Issued last year (2020) this large thick £5 piece is part of the series of The Queen’s Beasts and is a Piedfort.
+Issued in 2020 this large thick £5 piece is part of the series of The Queen’s Beasts and is a Piedfort.
 It weighs not one but two ounces of pure Silver.
 It shows a Lion standing holding the shield with the arms of Mortimer.
 It was issued toward the end of last year and what with the pandemic and all, it will be interesting to see how many they made.
 Since it was issued the price of silver has also risen.
 We bought them and put them aside until now.
 We only have some pieces available for our collectors.
 It is a beautiful coin in beautiful condition and worth having in your collection.
 The portrait of H. M. The Queen is brilliant on a cross-hatched field, which really makes it stand out.
 We have just checked the wholesaler and he has raised his prices by £20 since he last offered them…